401(k) vs. Life Insurance: Which Is Better for Retirement?

 A LIRP calculator can help project the future value of a life insurance retirement plan by inputting variables like age, contributions and expected returns.
 Use one to simulate potential policy growth and retirement income, adjusting inputs to refine your financial strategy.

 LIRP calculators can be found on financial advisory sites, insurance company websites or specialized financial tools online.
-They provide a practical resource for integrating a LIRP into your retirement planning.
+They provide a practical resource for those considering life insurance for retirement savings as part of their broader financial planning.

 Types of 401(k) Plans